rbalestr-lab/stable-ssl/README.rst

 .. _design:

-Stable-SSL provides all the boilerplate to quickly get started doing AI research, with a focus on Self Supervised Learning (SSL) albeit other applications can certainly build upon Stable-SSL.
-In short, we provide a ``BaseModel`` class that calls the following methods (in order):
+``Stable-SSL`` provides all the boilerplate to quickly get started with AI research, focusing on Self-Supervised Learning (SSL), albeit other applications can certainly build upon Stable-SSL.
+At its core, ``Stable-SSL`` provides a ``BaseModel`` class that sequentially calls the following methods:

 .. code-block:: text